Estimating Construction Costs

 "No problem."
 Jay promised.

 I spent the rest of the week finishing up one of the stair units.
-On Friday, the materials arrived for the bridge.
+On Friday, the materials for the bridge arrived.
 That's great, I thought.
-I can build this bridge and collect the $800 dollars that will allow me to pay some past-due bills and buy a new battery for my van.
+I can build this bridge and collect the $800 that will allow me to pay some past-due bills and buy a new battery for my van.

 On Monday, I began working on the bridge.
-I couldn't quite finish it in a day, like I had planned, but I was able to wrap it up by noon on Tuesday.
+I couldn't quite finish it in a day as I had planned, but I was able to wrap it up by noon on Tuesday.
 I was still on track to get a decent paycheck on Friday.

 On Friday, I arrived at the job site feeling good.
-Not having to worry about money problems can have a positive impact on your attitude.
-I bought a chorizo-and-egg taco from the Roach Coach, and rolled out my tools to continue building stairs.
+It was nice not having to worry about money problems.
+I bought a chorizo-and-egg taco from the Roach Coach and rolled out my tools to continue building stairs.
 Around noon, Jay came by to give me my check.
-It was itemized. $150 for final payment on the last stair unit, and $400 dollars for the bridge.
+The details were listed: $150 for the final payment on the last set of stairs and $400 for the bridge.

 "That's your half of the bridge project."
 Jay squirmed.
 "Didn't you know you were splitting the money with me?"